 Another season in Junior 3 South B, another relegation battle, and another tense winter wondering whether it'll be Junior 4 for us next year.
-It all sounds rather familiar, suggesting Romsey's 2018 season was just like any other, but this couldn't be further from the truth.
+It all sounds rather familiar, suggesting Romsey's 2018 season was just like any other - but nothing could be further from the truth.
 While we ended up second last in our division with 158 league points, Thriplow were just 5 ahead of us on 163, and NCI were mid-table (5th of 9) with 180 points, just one more win and a few wickets from our tally.
 "So what?" would be an understandable reaction to these facts, but here's what:

-Right all those injustices and we'd have been on about 190 points, and comfortably 5th rather than uncomfortably 8th.
-Even changing a single ball - most obviously if the umpire had heard the nick in the Thriplow game, but also the Rickling no ball - might have given us the 6 points we needed to avoid the relegation zone.
+Correct all those injustices and we'd have been on about 190 points, and comfortably 5th rather than uncomfortably 8th.
+Even changing a single ball - most obviously if the umpire had heard the nick in the Thriplow game, but Rickling accepting the no ball call would also have worked - might have given us the 6 points we needed to avoid the relegation zone.

 Plenty to ponder, which we did at the pub after our final league game, and will no doubt continue to do over the winter . . .